Simulating radio synchrotron emission in star-forming galaxies: small-scale magnetic dynamo and the origin of the far infrared-radio correlation: Introduction

 To this end, here we perform three-dimensional MHD simulations in which we follow the evolution of the CR energy density in space and time, taking into account all relevant CR gain and loss processes.
 In post-processing we then solve for the steady-state energy spectra of CR protons, primary shock-accelerated CR electrons as well as secondary CR electrons and compute the resulting multi-frequency emission from radio to gamma-rays.
 This yields time-dependent, spatially resolved CR, radio and gamma-ray spectra in various galaxies ranging in size from dwarfs to Milky Way-like galaxies.
 Comparing these mock observations to multi-messenger data enables us to link fully dynamical galaxy formation models to non-thermal observational data and to quantify how we can use these non-thermal observables to calibrate CR and magnetic feedback in galaxy formation.

-The radio synchrotron emission in galaxies is tightly linked to CR transport and the gamma-ray emission and for this reason cannot be considered in isolation.
+The radio synchrotron emission in galaxies is tightly linked to CR transport and the gamma-ray emission.
+For this reason, it cannot be considered in isolation.
 This work builds upon three companion papers that use the same simulations and modelling, and study (i) the spatial and spectral CR distributions that are compared to Voyager and AMS-02 data \citep{2021WerhahnI}, (ii) gamma-ray emission maps, spectra and the FIR-gamma-ray correlation \citep{2021WerhahnII} and (iii) the radio emission \citep{2021WerhahnIII}.
-In particular the third paper is complementary to ours and focuses on (i) quantifying the relative contribution of primary and secondary CR electrons to the radio luminosity, (ii) how calorimeter theory can be reconciled with the observed flat radio spectra in starburst galaxies, and (iii) how the decreasing radio luminosities in starburst galaxies at high gas densities due to the increasing relativistic bremsstrahlung and Coulomb losses of CR electrons can be reconciled with the power-law FRC that extends from quiescently star-forming to violently star-bursting galaxies.
+In particular the third paper is complementary to ours and focuses on (i) quantifying the relative contribution of primary and secondary CR electrons to the radio luminosity, (ii) how calorimeter theory can be reconciled with the observed flat radio spectra in starburst galaxies by additionally considering free-free absorption and emission at low and high radio frequencies, respectively, and (iii) how the decreasing radio luminosities in starburst galaxies at high gas densities due to the increasing relativistic bremsstrahlung and Coulomb losses of CR electrons can be reconciled with the power-law FRC that extends from quiescently star-forming to violently star-bursting galaxies.
 In agreement with the findings by \citet{2010ApJ...717....1L}, \citet{2021WerhahnIII} confirm the ``conspiracy'' at high gas surface densities, which implies that the decreasing {\em primary} synchrotron luminosity due to the increasing bremsstrahlung and Coulomb losses in these dense starburst galaxies is almost exactly counteracted by an increasing contribution of {\em secondary} radio emission with increasing SFR.
 In fact, \citet{2021WerhahnIII} find in models with CR advection and anisotropic diffusion that primary CR electrons generally dominate the radio synchrotron emission while the contribution of secondary synchrotron emission increases from 5 to 30 percent with increasing SFR.